msolides-2023/MU5MES01-2023/INSTALL.md

 Hence always use `mamba` instead of `conda` to install packages in the environment.

 ## `pyvista` installation
-If you have problems with the installation of `pyvista`, you can try to install it with `pip` instead of `conda`, as follows (after activating the environment):
+In the notebook, set the
 ```
-apt-get install python3-numpy python3-imageio python3-pil python3-appdirs python3-vtk9 -yq
-pip install --no-deps scooby pyvista
+pyvista.set_jupyter_backend('static')
 ```
+This can avoid some problems with interactive widgets.

+If pyvista is not working, you can ignore it and use Paraview instead for visualisation.

 ### Docker

+If previous installation methods fails, you can also use docker.

+First, install docker for your operating system.
+You can find instructions here: https://docs.docker.com/get-docker/

+Hence, the first time you use docker, you need to build a docker image.

-To build a docker image for this documentation, you can run
+To build a docker image for this documentation,  you can run from the root of this repository (use the `PowerShell` if you are on Windows)

 ```
 docker build -t fenicsx-mes01 -f docker/Dockerfile .
 ```

-from the root of this repository.
 To create a one-time usage container you can call:

 ```
 docker run --rm -ti -v $(pwd):/root/shared -w /root/shared  --init -p 8888:8888 fenicsx-mes01
 ```

-* on **Windows** cmd:

-docker run --rm -ti -v "%cd%":/root/shared -w /root/shared  --init -p 8888:8888 fenicsx-mes01

 You can then access the jupyter lab notebook at `http://localhost:8888` in your browser.